 And I know exactly what should be on the menu.

 This is a tuxedo cake.
 Striking black and white contrast is the idea behind this sultry beauty.
 “Tuxedo cake” is really for your own interpretation, as long as white and black coincide together. ♥ To me that means 3 layers of homemade chocolate cake dressed up with creamy white chocolate ganache filling and a layer of dark chocolate silk frosting so thick, it makes a fat marshmallow look like a string bean.

-Remember when I told you I baked a chocolate cake and forgot to add the sugar?
+Remember when I shared my white chocolate peppermint cupcakes recipe and I told you I baked a chocolate cake and forgot to add the sugar?
 That really happened.
 And this is that cake.
 Not the actual cake you see in these pictures, but the cake that came right before it.
 It was, as you can imagine, completely revolting.
 If you’re ever wondering what chocolate cake tastes like without sugar, the answer is bitter salty cardboard.

 However.
 When you add all the ingredients like you’re supposed to, this chocolate cake is a DREAM.
 A dark crumb with pronounced chocolate flavor.
 Each forkful is soft, velvety, and majorly moist.
 Nothing about this cake is for the faint of heart.

 If you’ve tried my chocolate peanut butter cake or chocolate raspberry cake before, this will look familiar.
 The chocolate cake is like my chocolate cream cheese Bundt cake (same picture of the batter ↑), which is adapted from my favorite chocolate cake.
 The difference between those two is the sour cream.
 I sub out some liquid and sub in sour cream.
 Why?
 Sour cream yields a slightly denser cake and an even moister crumb.
 A crumb so moist, it sticks to the fork and melts on your tongue.